WorkingClassKid/PzPy_Discord/README.md

 - Bot presence shows number of players currently online with plural support
 - View and change server options
 - [Skills Recovery Journal mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2503622437) support
-  - Ignore sending level changes to discord channel when a user is reading a SRJ.
+  - Prevent sending level changes to discord channel when a user is reading a SRJ.
 - Option to hide / display the timestamp
 - Option to show the in-game chat with discord embed or not
 - Compatible with server connected to Steam (not compatible with GOG (and will never be...))